 His awards include the Bronze Star Medal, several Joint, Army, and Air Force Commendation Medals, Educator of the year, Company Grade Officer of the year, and the National Registry of Emergency Medical Technicians.

 At the Air Force Squadron Officer College he taught classes in History, Leadership, Supervision, Communications, Team building, and Problem Solving at the graduate level.
 At the Air University he lectured to 500+ audiences in Leadership, Management, Strategic Planning, and Teambuilding at the post-graduate level.

 Mr. Stansbury now resides in Midland, Georgia with his wife.
 Their Daughter is in missionary training in Louisiana.
 Their son is making his life in Pennsylvania.
 They are building their own home.
 Mr. Stansbury has studied God's Word and drawn many parallels between specific scriptures and his experiences as a special operator.
 Equipping, training, and resourcing our young men to do great exploits for their family, community, and region are a mandate that Mr. Stansbury takes very seriously.
-Mr. Stansbury is dedicated to the mentoring of young people as the President of The Timothy Group, Inc.
+Mr. Stansbury desires to see the mentoring of young people within The Timothy Group, Inc.

 Staff: 94 percent of our staff is volunteers.
 This inability to reward our staff is hindering our ability to draw more staff into the growing ministry.

 (i) Paid staff = One full-time laborer, Three part-time laborers.
 These individuals make up the community service division of the Timothy Group.

 1) The president and CEO – orchestrates and manages the planning, training, and equipping of the ministry

 2) Administrator – updates media, shares newsletters to supporters, maintains legal documents, and office affairs